daytonn/matchbook/README.markdown

 ## About
 Matchbook is a Codeigniter library that manages script, stylesheet and image assets.
 It provides an API to the &lt;head&gt; content and includes helpers to work with script, stylesheet and image assets in your views.
+Matchbook uses the basic markup of [html5-boilerplate](http://html5boilerplate.com/) but leaves it up to you if you'd like to implement all the extra goodies.

 ## Installation
 * Copy libraries/matchbook.php into your Codeigniter application's "libraries" folder